Thien-BPS/company/Facility 1 - Reactor Core.md

 #### Stablization Lasers
 >These are the most important lasers because these regulate and stablize (hence the name) the fusion inside the core.
 >If there's a defect in these, this will cause the reactor to destablize and cause a thermal runaway and explode the entire facility.
+>How this works is that it shoots lasers at the shield to power it.
+While it's doing that, it pulls out the extra helium and splits it back into hydrogen which is delivered back to the reactor via the main lasers.